lisamelton/video_transcoding/README.md

 ### Can you add support for Enhanced AC-3 audio?

 [Dolby Digital Plus](https://en.wikipedia.org/wiki/Dolby_Digital_Plus) or Enhanced AC-3 is a successor to the Dolby Digital AC-3 audio format.
 AC-3 is the format currently output by `transcode-video` when surround audio is used as input.
-As of this writing, HandBrake only supports Enhanced AC-3 in development builds.
+HandBrake has supported Enhanced AC-3 since version 1.0.0.

 The original AC-3 format is limited to 5.1 audio channels.
 This means that any 7.1 channel audio track, typically available on Blu-ray Discs, needs to be downmixed during transcoding.
 The advantage to Enhanced AC-3 is that it can support up to 13.1 audio channels, so no downmixing is necessary.

-Unfortunately, Enhanced AC-3 output is currently limited to 5.1 audio channels in HandBrake development builds.
-I'll consider adding support once an Enhanced AC-3 feature without that limitation is available in an official HandBrake release.
+Unfortunately, Enhanced AC-3 output is currently limited to 5.1 audio channels in HandBrake.
+I'll consider adding support once an Enhanced AC-3 feature without that limitation is available.

 ### How do you assess video transcoding quality?